Telemetry and Read Models

 Product Guidance

-Veritas should stay lightweight by following this order:
+Veritas should stay artifact-first:

 - optional telemetry export

-- optional dashboards
+- optional console